-- annually reviewing and approving Kontoor's goals and objectives relevant to the compensation of the Chief Executive Officer, evaluating them in light of these goals and objectives, and setting their compensation level based on this evaluation; - annually reviewing the performance evaluations of the other Kontoor senior executive officers; - annually reviewing management's recommendation regarding the salary of each Kontoor senior executive officer and annually making recommendations to the Board on the same; - · making recommendations to the Board with respect to incentive compensation-based plans and equity-based plans; - periodically reviewing all of Kontoor's compensation and benefit plans insofar as they relate to the senior executive officers to confirm that such plans remain equitable and competitive; - · administering and interpreting Kontoor's management incentive compensation plans, in accordance with the terms of each plan; - · preparing an annual report to shareholders regarding executive compensation for inclusion in the Proxy Statement;
+- annually reviewing and approving Kontoor's goals and objectives relevant to the compensation of the Chief Executive Officer, evaluating them in light of these goals and objectives, and setting their compensation level based on this evaluation; - annually reviewing the performance evaluations of the other Kontoor senior executive officers; - · annually reviewing management's recommendation regarding the salary of each Kontoor senior executive officer and annually making recommendations to the Board on the same; - making recommendations to the Board with respect to incentive compensation-based plans and equity-based plans. - · periodically reviewing all of Kontoor's compensation and benefit plans insofar as they relate to the senior executive officers to confirm that such plans remain equitable and competitive;

-- reviewing Kontoor's Compensation Discussion and Analysis ("CD&A"), discussing the CD&A with management and recommending to the Board whether the CD&A should be included in the Proxy Statement; - · reviewing succession planning for key senior executive officer positions of Kontoor, other than the position of Chair of the Board and/or Chief Executive Officer; - periodically reviewing the competitiveness and appropriateness of the compensation program for non-employee directors and recommending to the Board compensation to be paid to non-employee directors; and - · reviewing and recommending to the Board Kontoor's submissions to shareholders on executive compensation matters.
+- administering and interpreting Kontoor's management incentive compensation plans, in accordance with the terms of each plan; - · preparing an annual report to shareholders regarding executive compensation for inclusion in the Proxy Statement; - · reviewing Kontoor's Compensation Discussion and Analysis ("CD&A"), discussing the CD&A with management and recommending to the Board whether the CD&A should be included in the Proxy Statement; - · reviewing succession planning for key senior executive officer positions of Kontoor, other than the position of Chair of the Board and/or Chief Executive Officer; - periodically reviewing the competitiveness and appropriateness of the compensation program for non-employee directors and recommending to the Board compensation to be paid to non-employee directors; - · reviewing and recommending to the Board Kontoor's submissions to shareholders on executive compensation matters; and - Developing and recommending to the Board for approval one or more policies for the recovery or clawback of erroneously paid compensation, including any revisions to such policies, and monitor compliance with such policies, including determining the extent, if any, to which incentive-based compensation of any current or former employees should be recouped or forfeited.